A Practical Layer-Parallel Training Algorithm for Residual Networks: Layer-Serial Training of Residual Networks

-In this section, we first briefly review the benchmark residual learning framework [\citenum{he2016deep}] that assigns pixels in the raw input image to categories of interest as shown in \autoref{fig-ResNet-architecture}.
-Its deep layer limit is then introduced to bridge the supervised classification task with an ODE-constrained terminal control problem [\citenum{thorpe2018deep}].
+Without loss of generality, we consider the benchmark residual learning framework \cite{he2016deep,he2016identity} that assigns pixels in the raw input image to categories of interest as depicted in \autoref{fig-ResNet-architecture}.
+Its continuous-time analogue \cite{thorpe2018deep,weinan2017proposal} is then introduced to bridge such an image classification task with a terminal control problem constrained by the so-called neural ordinary differential equation \cite{chen2018neural}.

-Specifically, given the human-labeled images, \textit{i.e.}, $\{y,h(y)\}_{y\in\Omega}$, the classification task using ResNets can be formulated as the minimization problem